yuyangdu01/LLM-CL-VQA/README.md

 * Training and test data split

    EndoVis17: a VQA dataset obtained from 5 surgical videos.
-We use 73 frames (with 376 QA pairs) in the training set and 24 frames (with 96 QA pairs) in the  testing set.
+We use 376 QA pairs in the training set and 96 QA pairs in the testing set.

    EndoVis18: a VQA dataset obtained from 14 surgical videos.
-We use 1560 frames (with 376 9014 pairs) in the training set and 447 frames (with 2769 QA pairs) in the testing set.
+We use 9014 QA pairs in the training set and 2769 QA pairs in the testing set.

-   DAISI-VQA: in total 346 surgical images and 469 QA pairs in the dataset.
+   DAISI-VQA: in total 545 QA pairs in the dataset.
 80% of the data is used in the training set, while the rest 20% is used in the testing set.

 ## Environment & Setup
 * See the “Environment and Preparation” section of our [Tutorial in Jupyter Notebook](code/t2.ipynb).